 Teen Library Council

 Teen Library Council (TLC) meets to discuss teen books, movies, music, and programs that you would like to see in the Library.
 Teens in grades 7 – 12 who are interested in joining, or who need volunteer hours, are always welcome.
 Help make the Teen Department what you want it to be!
 TLC applications are available here: TLC Volunteer Application (PDF).
-The next TLC meeting is Monday, October 23 at 5 p.m.
+UPDATE: Teen Library Council will not be meeting until further notice.

-Special Book Alert is a book club just for teens in grades 7-12.
-Join us for a lively discussion and pizza.
+Books & Bytes is a book club just for teens in grades 7-12.
+Join us for a lively discussion via Discord.
+Please email Emily at firstname.lastname@example.org for an invitation to our Discord channel.
 Upcoming book club dates are below.

 Teen Research Sources